travong/Wazooly/README.md

 ## Overview
 ### Description
-Wazooly is a mobile application that will track when a child's parent is there to pick them up.
+Wazooly is a mobile application that will track when a child's guardian is there to pick them up.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category: Artificial Intelligence**
-- **Mobile: Android**
+- **Mobile: This application will use Computer Vision and Natural Language Processing to check in the guardian (in real-time) when they             have arrived to pick up their child(ren).**
 - **Story:**
 - **Market: **
 - **Habit:**